-Once the menu is opened, "File Operations" contains five menu items: 1) Save File, 2) Load File, 3) Delete File(s), 4) Manage Configurations and 5) Exit.
+Once the menu is opened, there are three menu items: 1) Delete File(s), 2) Manage Configurations and 3) Exit.
 The user can open any one of the menu items by click on its menu title to continue with its relevant operations.